-Please note: Understand that in the investigation of the history of your family you may uncover things that will upset you or other family members.
+Note: Please understand that in undertaking an investigation of the history of your family you are likely to uncover things that will upset you or other family members.

 Choice has reviewed various genealogy programs.
 The Checkout program produced by the ABC outlines these considerations in an amusing but thought provoking way, so watch the clip and read about the various programs available before you make a final decision about your first genealogical moves.